theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

 @@snip [UserRoutes.scala]($g8src$/scala/$package$/UserRoutes.scala) { #retrieve-user-info }

-The `rejectEmptyResponse` here above is a convenience method that automatically unwraps a future, handles an `Option` by converting `Some` into a successful response, returns a HTTP status code 404 for `None`, and passes on to the `ExceptionHandler` in case of an error, which returns the HTTP status code 500 by default.
+The `rejectEmptyResponse` here above is a convenience method that automatically unwraps a future, handles an `Option` by converting `Some` into a successful response, returns an HTTP status code 404 for `None`, and passes on to the `ExceptionHandler` in case of an error, which returns the HTTP status code 500 by default.

 **Deleting a user**